puppetlabs/pe_patch/README.md

 #### The `reboot` parameter

-The reboot parameter is set in the `os_patching::patch_server` task.
+The reboot parameter is set in the `pe_patch::patch_server` task.
 It takes the following options:

 * "always"
   * No matter what, **always** reboot the node during the task run, even if no patches are required